ArduboyCollection/pocket_fighter/README.md

 ## Introduction

-Pocket Fighter is a FTG, you can compete with your Arduboy.
+Pocket Fighter is an FTG, you can compete with your Arduboy.
 The CPU will repeat your actions at previous round.

 ## Installation